Former Top Aide To Canada's Trudeau Pushes Back Amid Brewing Political Scandal

 The timing couldn't be worse for Trudeau.
 Canadians go to the polls in October to decide whether he deserves another term.
 Meanwhile, Conservative Party leader Andrew Scheer has called for Trudeau to resign and insisted on a new criminal probe into the case by the Royal Canadian Mounted Police.

-The prime minister himself has said repeatedly he did nothing wrong.
-He told reporters Monday that he intervened in the Lavalin case in hopes of preserving thousands of Canadian jobs, but never challenged the independence of Canada's judiciary or the rule of law.
+The prime minister himself has said repeatedly that he did nothing wrong.
+He told reporters Monday that he intervened in the Lavalin case in hopes of preserving thousands of Canadian jobs but never challenged the independence of Canada's judiciary or the rule of law.
 "This matter is to be determined by the attorney general," he said.

-Note: An earlier version of this story incorrectly said Gerald Butts testified on Tuesday.
-He testified Wednesday.